-- The attribute height is only relevant for fixed platforms, and is referred to the vertical datum (see clause - The attribute vertical length is only relevant for floating platforms, and is referred to the sea level. - The attribute vertical length is only relevant for meaning platforms, and is referred to encode sites of dismantled platforms, this must be done using Foul Ground features (see Deleted: August 2016

-S-101 Annex A March 2017 Version 0.0.2 clause X.X), unless the source indicates that any remaining structure protrudes far enough above the seabed so as to be an obstruction to surface navigation, in which case this must be encoded using an Obstruction feature (see clause X.X).
+- The attribute height is only relevant for fixed platforms, and is referred to the vertical datum (see clause X.X). - The attribute vertical length is only relevant for floating platforms, and is referred to the sea level. - If it is required to encode sites of dismantled platforms, this must be done using Foul Ground features (see clause X.X), unless the source indicates that any remaining structure protrudes far enough above the seabed so as to be an obstruction to surface navigation, in which case this must be encoded using an Obstruction feature (see clause X.X).

-Platforms may carry lights (see clause X.X), fog signals (see clause X.X), helicopter landing pads (see clause X.X) and flare stacks.
+• Platforms may carry lights (see clause X.X), fog signals (see clause X.X), helicopter landing pads (see clause X.X) and flare stacks.
 Where fitted, lights should be encoded as described in clauses X.X to X.X, with the Offshore Platform being used as the structure feature for the light equipment feature(s).
 If it is required to encode the flare stack, it must be done by populating the Boolean attribute flare stack = True on the Offshore Platform.